-During the fourteenth century, it was normal for adult men to go out in public with their heads covered; in much the same way as Orthodox Jewish men often wear some form of head covering when outside today.
-In the fourteenth century men would commonly cover their hair with coifs, hats, or hoods, and later in the century chaperons also started to appear.
+During the 14th Century, it was normal for adult men to go out in public with their heads covered, in much the same way as Orthodox Jewish men often wear some form of head covering when outside today.
+In the 14th Century men would commonly cover their hair with coifs, hats, or hoods.
+Later in the century chaperons also started to appear.

 Why cover the hair?

-During the 14th Century, use of coifs was decreasing dramatically amongst the upper echelons of society and coifs were more likely to be seen on poorer individuals or those who needed to appear respectable and/or old fashioned, for example physicians and lawyers.
-You can see parallels of this today with lawyers even now wearing more formal clothes than the average; you would probably be more likely to trust a lawyer wearing a suit than a pair of jeans.
-British lawyers today still wear old-fashioned horsehair wigs in court.
-Although coifs are much rarer by the end of the fourteenth century amoungst all class they did persist well into the fifteenth century.
+During the 14th Century, use of coifs decreased dramatically amongst the upper echelons of society and coifs were more likely to be seen on poorer individuals or those who needed to appear respectable and/or conservatively dressed, for example physicians and lawyers.
+You can see parallels of this today with lawyers even now wearing more formal clothes than the average person (you would also probably be more likely to trust a lawyer wearing a suit than a pair of jeans).
+Although coifs were much rarer by the end of the 14th Century amongst all class, they did persist well into the 15th Century.

 Note: it is not necessary for Garrison members to wear a hat in conjunction with a coif unless they wish to.
 It is difficult to know how common the usage of coifs in conjunction with hats is, whilst there are some depictions of them worn in this style hats worn alone seem to be more common.

-Note: again, it is not necessary for Garrison members to wear a hood in conjunction with a coif unless they wish to; perhaps if they are depicting someone from a more old-fashioned profession such as a physician.
+Note: again, it is not necessary for Garrison members to wear a hood in conjunction with a coif unless they wish to – perhaps if they are depicting someone from a more old-fashioned profession such as a physician.